When you refinance your student loans, you’ll often have a choice between a fixed interest rate and a variable interest rate.

 The best of both worlds

 Finally, with some lenders, your choice isn’t locked in long term.
-For example, as of mid-2018, Earnest lets you switch from a variable rate to a fixed rate or vice versa once every six months with no fees.
+Some lenders allow for switching from a variable to a fixed rate loan or vice versa.
 But there’s still some risk here, since your new APR will depend on market interest rates and your financial profile at the time you request the change.

 The better your financial profile, specifically your credit history and credit score, the more likely you are to receive a lower interest rate.
 Of course, making your monthly student loan payments on time helps build your credit history in the first place.

-Some opt to consult with a financial advisor about their individual circumstances and the refinancing options available.
+Some opt to consult with a financial professional about their individual circumstances and the refinancing options available.
+(Find a MassMutual professional here).

 The major credit bureaus view student loans as installment loans for the most part.
 There’s an immediate benefit to your credit score and credit history by keeping your student loan payments current.
 And a good credit score will help for future loans and in negotiating terms for consolidation and refinancing.
 Since graduating students typically don’t have extensive credit histories, then, student loans can be a useful vehicle for establishing a credit score.